faultylee/ngip/README.md

 ## Usage
+*NO
-*NOTE: This project is still in design stage*
+TE: This project is still in design stage*

 Basic:
 ```
 $ curl ngip.io/<your unique check token>